MFTabriz/slabcc/readme.rst

  #. **$EXTRA_FLAGS:** extra compiler flags for CC and CXX
  #. **$LD_EXTRA_FLAGS:** extra linker flags

-3. **Compilation:** Run the command `make` in the `bin/` to compile the slabcc.
+3. **Compilation:** Run the command `make` in `bin/` to compile the slabcc.
 4. **Cleanup:** You can run `make clean` to remove the compiled objects. `make distclean` additionally removes all the compiled objects of the bundled external libraries.

 ==========
 Validation
 ==========
 We are trying to keep the slabcc compatible with as many compilers as possible by using only the standard features of the C++ language.
-But it is not possible to guarantee this due to the dependency on the third-party components.
+But it is not possible to guarantee this due to the dependency on third-party components.
 The current version of the slabcc has been `build/validated <https://ci.codeberg.org/meisam/slabcc/branches/master>`_ on:

 - Ubuntu Linux 16.04